Clinical Query Language (CQL) Reference

 ADDDATE

-Adds a number of days (resulting in a later date) from a given date or Date-type DATAITEM.
+Adds a date/time interval (resulting in a later date) from a given date or Date-type DATAITEM and returns the date/time

 Syntax